 Principle five is generally the most difficult to understand.
-Pressure developed is not related to size or shape of the container, only the depth and density of the liquid.
-Principle five applies to pressure, and not to force.
-A column of water has the same pressure throughout but will have different weights depending on where the pressure reading is taken.
-Pressure only depends on the depth of the liquid, and is independent of the shape or volume of the container.
+The pressure developed is not related to the size or shape of the container, only the depth and density of the liquid.
+Principle five applies to pressure and not to force.
+A water column has the same pressure throughout but will have different weights depending on where the pressure reading is taken.
+Pressure only depends on the depth of the liquid and is independent of the shape or volume of the container.

 HEAD OF WATER